 If community feedback is positive, DreamWorks will work with OpenEXR to find a suitable implementation and then lobby for inclusion in the OpenEXR standard.

-OpenDCX release 2.2.2 is scheduled for March 1st, 2017.
-This release consists of api cleanups, documentation, bug fixes, improvements to deep transform filtering, and improved support for image formats.
+OpenDCX release 2.2.2 is now available for download.
+The github repository now has a v2.2.2 branch.
+This release consists of many api cleanups, documentation, bug fixes, improvements to deep transform filtering, and improved support for image formats.

 Feb 14 2017